-Launched in 1932, the Afsluitdijk, which runs from Den Oever in North Holland province of the Netherlands to the village of Kornwerderzand in Friesland province, has protected large parts of the Netherlands for generations against flooding from the Wadden Sea and the IJsselmeer freshwater lake.
+Constructed in 1932, the Afsluitdijk, which runs from Den Oever in North Holland province of the Netherlands to the village of Kornwerderzand in Friesland province, has protected large parts of the country for generations against flooding from the Wadden Sea and the IJsselmeer freshwater lake.

-But after more than 85 years in service, the 32 km dam no longer met current requirements for flood protection and water discharge and requires major reconstruction.
-The ever-present danger which water poses to the Netherlands and the global increase in extreme weather means it is essential that the Afsluitdijk is upgraded to be able to withstand these twin problems.Scroll to find out more
+But after more than 85 years in service, the 32 km dam no longer met current requirements for flood protection and water discharge and required major reconstruction.
+To address the ever-present danger, Rijkswaterstaat determined that it was essential to reinforce the Afsluitdijk to ensure the Netherlands can withstand the global increase in extreme weather.
+After the dike has been reinforced, the dike and its structures can withstand a storm that occurs once every ten thousand years.<Scroll to find out more

 Our team are experts in developing innovative solutions and building long-term relationships to make sure we solve your investment and development challenges.
 Meet the rest of our team and get in touch with our experts to discuss your project requirements.

 “The Afsluitdijk project is an extremely significant project which will create a number of benefits for the area.
 It will further enhance the safety of a large part of the Netherlands which is clearly the number one priority.
 However, the innovative approach which the team is taking means that the spin-offs in terms of the local environment and the area’s tourist appeal are also considerable.”
 Project Director Johan Vergeer.

 Investing in and developing marine infrastructure, to protect the Netherlands from the effects of climate change.